 As with varicella vaccine in pregnancy, report inadvertent immunisation with Zostavax to the UKHSA Vaccination in Pregnancy surveillance programme, to monitor the safety of such exposures.

 Infectious diseases during pregnancy

-This guidance gives an overview of risks to pregnant women from infections.
+The infectious diseases during pregnancy: screening, vaccination and treatment guidance gives an overview of risks to pregnant women from infections.
 It provides information on current screening, vaccination, treatment and prevention programmes.